FluxionLanguage/Fluxion/README.md

 # Fluxion

-> A computer algebra library built in standard C++
+A basic computer algebra library built in standard C++ that supports expression simplification.